UNIS-Svalbard-Weather-Information/swi-metobs-caching/import_functions/how-to-import-function.md

   - `windSpeed`: The NetCDF variable name for wind speed.
   - `windDirection`: The NetCDF variable name for wind direction.
   - `relativeHumidity`: The NetCDF variable name for relative humidity.

+  In case a variable is not in use, the field in the input should be `None`.

 ### `duration`
 - **Type**: `int`